Cellar Tours selection of the best Spanish cava brands

 Freixenet Cava Elyssia

 A historical outfit, Freixenet is undoubtedly synonymous with most consumers for its bargain-basement Cordon Negro range, a mainstay of supermarket aisles worldwide.
 Yet there is far more to Freixenet than meets the eye – their top range of Cavas are superb, particularly the prestige cuvee Elyssia.
 A staunch opponent of using Chardonnay and Pinot Noir in Cava blends, Freixenet relented with the launch of Elyssia, a blend of those varieties plus Macabeo and Parellada.
 The aromas are truly captivating: honeysuckle, citrus, and pear-drop all vie for attention, supported by a creamy, richly textured palate.
 A superlative Cava at a very wallet-friendly price!

 Gramona Cellar Battle

 A legend among Cava growers, Gramona has long possessed a reputation as one of the region’s finest producers, renowned for both the high quality and consistency of their output.
 All the range excites, but none more than the cream of the crop, the prestige cuvee Cellar Battle.
 It is undoubtedly the finest Cavas around.
 Indeed it can compete with the best from Champagne.
-Caressingly smooth, deep, and structured with coffee and caramel aroma, Cellar Battle is one of the greats.
+Cellar Battle is one of the greats, caressingly smooth, deep, and structured with coffee and caramel aroma.

 Juve Y Camps Gran Juve Y Camps